When the theme for this year, “limitlessness,” came to me, I was excited but unsure where to start.

 - What vibe do I want people to feel?
 That’s my brand personality and tone of voice.

-I’m grateful for every client who found my website, booked a copy package, and trusted me with their brand story.
-You are my real MVPs.
-Thank you for helping my business grow.
-ILY.
+I’m grateful for every client who found my website, booked a package, and trusted me with their brand stories.
+You all are the real MVPs.

 “…I knew I’d love your work because I like your website copy.”
 Melissa had said.

-This was a proud moment for me because it meant my website copy was doing a good job of convincing interested leads.
+This was a proud moment for me because it meant my website copy was already doing a good job of convincing interested leads.
 And it was even more interesting that she and most of the others who inquired about my solutions found me on Google.

 So, as the overthinker that I am, I began to think…